 Enable djangocms-admin-style to enhance the administration interface.
 Also enable django-admin-shortcuts.

 admin-style is an enhancement for Django admin that have been developed by Django CMS team.

 Enable django-assets to combine and minify your assets (CSS, JS).

 There are two used minification libraries:

-Both of them requires the installation of Java (OpenJDK installed on most Linux systems is sufficient), they are installed through some Python meta package from Pypi.
+googleclosure requires a Java install (OpenJDK installed on most Linux systems is sufficient), it is installed through a Python meta package including a Jar file.

 Assets are defined in